AntarEspadas/minecraft-movie-player/README.md

 ## How it works

 The most important part of the program is that which analyses an image pixel by pixel and finds which Minecraft block is the closest in color.
 In order to so, the program requires a list of of Minecraft blocks and their average RGB value, this list is known as a palette.
-The larger the palette, the better the image
+The larger the palette, the better the image.

 **How to create a palette**